Fifteen Minutes is Quite Enough

 Screen Shot 2016-06-29 at 8.36.57 AM

-If were investing in fine Onyx Pointex silk stockings, you probably wanted to get your legs “Zipped” in a new method described by fashion correspondent Lois Long:
+If you were investing in fine Onyx Pointex silk stockings, you probably wanted to get your legs “Zipped” in a new method described by fashion correspondent Lois Long:

 Screen Shot 2016-06-29 at 9.46.13 AM

-And these days few of us are washing our hair with bar soap, as depicted in the ad below for Lux soap.
+And these days few of us are washing our hair with bar soap, as depicted in the ad below for Lux.
 Like so many other ads in the early New Yorker, this one makes a strong appeal to Francophile readers; if it’s French then it must be good (note that every paragraph and headline in the ad mentions either France or French at least once):

 Screen Shot 2016-06-29 at 9.41.22 AM